surjeetsachdeva/SurNeofonieTest/Neofonie-Test/src/com/test/neofonie/sur/readMe.txt

-1. The code can be easily compiled and using java 6
+1. The code can be easily compiled and run using java 6
 2. There are 3 java files:
   a.
 PrintNumbersSimpleImpl.java -- this is the solution for the first version of the assignment
   b.
 PrintNumbersInRangeFromUserInput -- this is the solution for the second version of the assignment